Chart Color Schemes

 Budgewoi - Buff Point - Halekulani has seen population growth performance typically on par with national averages when looking at short and medium term trends

 Budgewoi - Buff Point - Halekulani's population is around 10,087 as of Aug 2025.
-This reflects an increase of 359 people since the 2021 Census, which reported a population of 9,728 people.
-The change is inferred from the estimated resident population of 9,968 from the ABS as of June 2024 and an additional 23 validated new addresses since the Census date.
+This reflects an increase of 359 people since the 2021 Census which reported a population of 9,728 people.
+The change was inferred from the estimated resident population of 9,968 from the ABS as of June 2024 and an additional 23 validated new addresses since the Census date.
 This level of population equates to a density ratio of 1,081 persons per square kilometer.
 Budgewoi - Buff Point - Halekulani's growth rate of 3.7% since the 2021 census exceeded the SA4 region's growth rate of 3.1%.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 51.3% of overall population gains during recent periods.
+Population growth was primarily driven by overseas migration contributing approximately 51.3% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Based on latest population numbers, the area is expected to expand by 1,290 persons to 2041, with an increase of 11.6% in total over the 17 years.
+Future population trends indicate an increase just below the median of national areas, with the area expected to expand by 1,290 persons to 2041 based on latest population numbers, resulting in a total increase of 11.6% over the 17 years.

 Frequently Asked Questions - Population